simon-ament/Study/content/🏗️ Software-Architektur/05_patterns.md

 		- **State changes:** happen by replacing the state object linked in the context and can be performed by both context or state objects

 ### Pros
-- **Single Responsibility Principle:** organize code related to different stest into separate classes
+- **Single Responsibility Principle:** organize code related to different states into separate classes
 - **Open-Closed Principle:** introduce new states without changing existing classes or the context
 - simplify the code of the context be elimination bulky *state machine* conditionals
 ### Cons